How to say “good” in Japanese

 - no – の : a case particle used after a noun or pronoun to make its possessive case.
 In the example, this is used after “kare” to make its possessive case, “kare no”, which means ‘his’ in Japanese.

 This is a typical usage of “yokunai”.
-When we want to say “not good” in Japanese, this nai form is a very good choice.
+When we want to say “not good” in Japanese, this nai form is a very good option.

 Below are the definition and meanings of “yokatta”.

 - yokat – 良かっ (よかっ) : one conjugation of “yoi”.
-This can have the better connection with “ta”.
+This can have a smooth connection with “ta”.

-From these two components, we can understand that “yokatta” is literally the ta form of “yoi”.
-In Japanese, ta forms of verbs and adjectives can work as their past tense forms.
-So, we can say “yokatta” to mean ‘was good’, ‘were good’, or such in Japanese.
+From these two parts, we can understand that “yokatta” is literally the ta form of “yoi” and means ‘was good’, ‘was well’, ‘was fine’, or such in Japanese.
 Then, let me explain how to use this ta form through the example sentence below.

-kanojo no sakuhin wa totemo yokatta – 彼女の作品はとても良かった (かのじょのさくひんはとてもよかった)
+kanojo no osusume wa totemo yokatta – 彼女のおすすめはとても良かった (かのじょのおすすめはとてもよかった)

 Below are the new words used in the example sentence.

-- totemo – とても : an adverb of degree, meaning ‘very’, ‘much’, ‘so’, or such in Japanese.
-In the example, this is used before “yokatta” to emphasize its meaning.
+- totemo – とても : an adverb of degree meaning ‘very’, ‘much’, ‘so’, or such in Japanese.
+In the example, this works before “yokatta” to emphasize its meaning.

 This is a typical usage of “yokatta”.
-When we want to say “was good” in Japanese, this ta form would be a very good choice.
+When we want to use the past tense form of “yoi”, this ta form is the best option.

 Below are the definition and meanings of “yokute”.

 - yoku – 良く (よく) : one conjugation of “yoi”.
-This can have the better connection with “te”.
+This can have a smooth connection with “te”.

 - te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.